visitscotland/vs-design-system/README.md

 This is the default Vue Design System build and produces a monolithic asset for inclusion of **all parts** of the design system in another project.
 This script is generally not how we use the design system at VS.

 - `yarn build:system`

+**NOTE: this build is not supported in this package and may not function**

 Detailed instructions for including the design system in this way [are detailed here](https://github.com/viljamis/vue-design-system/wiki/getting-started#using-design-system-as-an-npm-module).